WICG/pending-beacon/explainers/beacon_api.md

 *   Bundling/batching of beacons.
-Beacons do not need to be sent instantly on page unload, and particularly for mobile devices, batching may improve radio efficiency.
+Beacons do not need to be sent instantly on document discard, and particularly for mobile devices, batching may improve radio efficiency.
 *   Robustness against crashes/forced terminations/network outages.
 *   User privacy (see next section).